Valeriy Khoroshkovskyi

 While being in public office Khoroshkovskyi had large stakes in various Ukrainian media and metallurgy industries.
 In 2006 Khoroshkovskyi stated: "I owned mid-sized businesses that had no kind of political influence.
-I cannot say I gained something for my business thanks to politics or that I had any political advantages thanks to business”.
+I cannot say I gained something for my business thanks to politics or that I had any political advantages thanks to business".

-Biography
+Early life and career

+Valeriy Khoroshkovskyi was born on 1 January 1969 in the Ukrainian capital of Kyiv, then part of the Soviet Union.
 Khoroshkovskyi completed a postgraduate economics study at Taras Shevchenko Kyiv State University in 1993.

 Business career

 In 1994, Khoroshkovskyi started a metal trading business in partnership with Vadym Gurzhos which he disbanded in 1995 to become active in banking.
 Since then Khoroshkovskyi has been active in the furniture retail and trading business and has had stakes in dairy, soda, machinery and bus factories.
 In 2004 Khoroshkovskyi sold his stake in Ukrsotsbank to Ukraine's second-richest businessman Viktor Pinchuk for an estimated $200 million.

 After Khoroshkovsky's resignation as Economics Minister in January 2004 he was appointed vice president of steel giant Evraz, becoming its head in April 2006 either because of his connections or his 13-year friendship with Alexander Abramov.
 In December 2006 Khoroshkovskyi resigned as Chief Executive Officer of Evraz because of his appointment as the First Deputy Secretary of the National Security and Defense Council of Ukraine.

 In 2005, Khoroshkovskyi paid about $250 million for a 61% stake in Inter TV, one of Ukraine's biggest television channels.
 In June 2007 he expanded his U.A.
 Inter Media Group Ltd with various other channels bought from Dmytro Firtash.
 After Khoroshkovskyi was appointed as Head of the State Customs Service of Ukraine in December 2007 his wife became head of U.A.
 Inter Media Group.

 In June 2010, both Kanal 5 and TVi accused Khoroshkovskyi of abusing his power and influence to preserve monopoly control of Ukraine's media airwaves and limit objective news reporting.
 Khoroshkovskyi replied (early June 2010) that he was ready to sell his media business to a willing buyer.

-Khoroshkovskyi sold 100 percent of Inter Media Group Limited (back) to Firtash on 1 February 2013.
+Khoroshkovskyi sold 100% of Inter Media Group Limited (back) to Firtash on 1 February 2013.